junxit/us-congress-bills-117/bill.md

 legis-num: S. 1466
 congress: 117th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 1466

-> To authorize the Director of the United States Geological Survey to establish a regional program to assess, monitor, and benefit the hydrology of saline lakes in the Great Basin and the migratory birds and other wildlife dependent on those habitats, and for other purposes.
+That the bill from the Senate (S. 1466) entitled “An Act to authorize the Director of the United States Geological Survey to establish a regional program to assess, monitor, and benefit the hydrology of saline lakes in the Great Basin and the migratory birds and other wildlife dependent on those habitats, and for other purposes.”, do pass with the following

+*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title

-This Act may be cited as the “Saline Lake Ecosystems in the Great Basin States Program Act of 2021”.
+This Act may be cited as the “Saline Lake Ecosystems in the Great Basin States Program Act of 2022”.

 ## § 2.
 Saline Lake Ecosystems in the Great Basin States Assessment and Monitoring Program